 Power on the router first by pressing its power button, which should flash a light or make some noise indicating that the device has been powered up.
-Then follow the same step with the modem too and power it up now.
+Then follow the same step with the modem, and power it up now.

 Wait 2-3 minutes for devices to start working properly after powering them on at least 2-3 times if necessary.
 Configure both devices manually, including changing the WiFi password if necessary by logging into the router interface or simply using the available ISP app to change everything later once you know both devices are working fine.

-Once done, try connecting the WiFi connected device to your network again to see if resolution works eventually.
+Once done, try connecting the WiFi-connected device to your network again to see if the resolution works eventually.

 Spectrum Customer Support

 If you still have a red light blinking on your router after following the above, it could be time to contact Spectrum Support.
-Spectrum is known for taking excellent care of its customers, and they will be able to help you fix any problems with your connection.
+Spectrum is known for taking excellent care of its customers, and they can help you fix any problems with your connection.

 However, most of them require assistance from modems or routers that are non-standard (i.e., not typical cable modems), so that’s something to keep in mind if your device is not from Spectrum.